googleanalytics/analytics-data-json-examples/predefined_reports/README.md

-This folder contains examples of the Data API queries equivalent to [predefined reports](https://support.google.com/analytics/answer/9212670) available in the Google Analytics API.
+This folder contains examples of the Data API queries equivalent to [predefined reports](https://support.google.com/analytics/answer/9212670) available in the Google Analytics UI.
 See the [predefined reports guide](https://developers.google.com/analytics/devguides/reporting/data/v1/predefined-reports) for a detailed description of each report.